openrewrite/rewrite-docs/reference/supported-languages.md

 * Jakarta

 {% hint style="info" %}
-[Moderne](https://docs.moderne.io/) offers support for additional languages.
-If you want to see the roadmap of language support on Moderne, please see the [Moderne language roadmap](https://docs.moderne.io/references/language-roadmap).
+[Moderne](https://docs.moderne.io/) offers support for additional languages (such as JavaScript, Python, Ruby, COBOL, etc).
+If you want to see all the languages and tools Moderne supports, consider checking out the [Moderne support languages doc](https://docs.moderne.io/administrator-documentation/moderne-platform/references/supported-languages).
+Or, if you want to see what's in the pipeline for Moderne, you can check out the [Moderne language roadmap](https://docs.moderne.io/references/language-roadmap).
 {% endhint %}